mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

   \end{aligned}
 ```

 In our example, we have chosen to utilize this type of flow constraints.
-To access the flow constraints of branches at the "from" bus end, you can use the following code snippet:
+To access the flow constraints of branches at the from-bus end, you can use the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(analysis.method.constraint.flow.from)
 ```

-Similarly, to acces the "to" bus end flow constraints of branches you can use the following code snippet:
+Similarly, to acces the to-bus end flow constraints of branches you can use the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(analysis.method.constraint.flow.to)
 ```

-The last option involves defining the `longTerm` keyword for the current magnitude constraints (`type = 3`) at the "from" and "to" bus ends of each branch.
+The last option involves defining the `longTerm` keyword for the current magnitude constraints (`type = 3`) at the from-bus and to-bus ends of each branch.
 In this case, the constraints are implemented as follows:
 ```math
   \begin{aligned}
     h_{ij}(\mathbf {V}, \bm{\Theta}) &= \sqrt{A_{ij}V_i^2 + B_{ij}V_j^2 - 2V_iV_j[C_{ij} \cos(\theta_{ij} - \phi_{ij}) + D_{ij}\sin(\theta_{ij} - \phi_{ij})]} \\